mulesoft-assets/template-sieb2sfdc-account-broadcast/README.md

 # Use Case <a name="usecase"/>
 This Anypoint Template should serve as a foundation for setting an online sync of accounts from Oracle Siebel Business Objects to Salesforce.
-Everytime there is a new account or a change in an already existing one, the integration will poll for changes from Oracle Siebel Business Objects source instance and it will be responsible for updating the account in Salesforce target instance.
+Everytime there is a new account or a change in an already existing one, the integration app will poll for changes from Oracle Siebel Business Objects source instance and it will be responsible for updating the account in Salesforce target instance.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided in *Input*, *Process* and *On Complete* stages.
-The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest Oracle Siebel Business Objects updates/creations matching a filter criteria and executing the batch job.
+The integration is triggered by a poll defined in the flow.
+The app then makes a query for the newest Oracle Siebel Business Objects updates/creations matching a filtering criteria and executing the batch job.
-During the Process stage, each Siebel Account will be filtered depending on, if it has an existing matching Account in Salesforce.
+During the *Process* stage, each Siebel Account will be filtered depending on, if it has an existing matching Account in Salesforce.
 The last step of the Process stage will group the users and create/update them in Salesforce.
-Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.
+Finally during the *On Complete* stage the Anypoint Template will log statistics data into the console.

 # Considerations <a name="considerations"/>